sawaYch/mya88/README.md

 ## Problem Statement

-[HKVtuber MYA](https://www.youtube.com/@mya.) say 'bye bye' to the audience and read audience name one by one before live stream end.
-Unfortunately chatroom contains some 'bye bye' message that mixed with unrelated message, which cause MYA difficult to see and differentiate 'bye bye' messages from distinct users.
-Can you help MYA write a program to solve this issue?
+[Mya](https://www.youtube.com/@mya.) regularly say 'bye bye' to the audience and read each audience's name one by one before live stream end.
+Usually, the chatroom contains some 'bye bye' message that mixed with other unrelated message, which cause Mya difficult to see and differentiate the messages from distinct user.
+Can you help Mya write a program to solve this issue?

 ## Usage